-Tatiana Gutierrez focuses her practice in affordable housing law, representing developers, investors, syndicators, asset managers and housing authorities on affordable housing transactions, dispositions and regulatory issues.
+Tatiana Gutierrez focuses her practice in affordable housing law, representing developers, syndicators, asset managers, and housing authorities on affordable housing transactions and regulatory issues.

-Currently, I’m very busy with hurricane recovery in the Caribbean, Rental Assistance Demonstration program conversions, Section 8 project-based HAP contract assignments and rent increases, partial releases of 202 projects to facilitate redevelopment, post Mark to Market debt restructuring and debt relief with the Office of Recapitalization.
+Currently, I’m very busy with hurricane recovery in the Caribbean, Section 8 project-based HAP contract assignments and rent increases, Flexible Subsidy restructurings, repositioning of 202 projects, post Mark to Market debt restructuring, and debt relief with the Office of Recapitalization.

 I am passionate about community development and the effect of housing on people’s lives.
-I started my career in affordable housing at the Harrison Institute for Public law and have been active pro bono counsel for D.C. tenant associations and limited equity cooperatives and other nonprofits.
+I started my career in affordable housing at the Harrison Institute for Public law and have been active pro bono counsel for tenant associations and limited equity cooperatives and other nonprofits.
 I have been an adjunct professor at Georgetown University Law Center teaching a course on affordable housing.
-I have served on various firm committees supporting pro bono, diversity and women.
-I currently serve on the Board of Women in Housing Finance and on the Young New Yorkers for the Philharmonic Benefits Committee.
+I have served on various firm committees supporting pro bono, diversity, and women.
+I currently serve on the Board of Directors of Citizens Community for New York City and Women in Housing Finance and on the Young New Yorkers for the Philharmonic Benefits Committee.

 NP Affordable Housing Blog | 06.17.19